Farm Employer Overtime Credit Advance

 The Farm Employer Overtime Credit is a refundable tax credit available for farm employers, including those using a Professional Employer Organization (PEO), who pay overtime wages, based on the phase-in of an overtime threshold in New York State.

-Farm employers may apply to the New York State Department of Agriculture and Markets for a certificate of advance payment for eligible overtime paid between January 1 and July 31 each year.
+Farm employers may apply to the New York State Department of Agriculture and Markets (AGM) for a certificate of advance payment for eligible overtime paid between January 1 and July 31 each year.

 Applying for an overtime credit advance is optional.
 Farm employers may instead choose to claim eligible overtime paid for the entire year when filing their tax return at year-end.